Board of Directors

 Secretary and Treasurer

 Minette lives in Del Mar, CA with her husband Andy and dogs Ellie and Ceviché.
 Dogs have been part of her family since early childhood.
 Andy and Minette started fostering dogs in 2015.
 After the loss of their dog to cancer, they weren’t ready for another full-time dog, but fostering helped fill the void and mend broken hearts.
 Since then, they have fostered more than 30 dogs.
-After graduating from UCSD, Minette worked as a research scientist at the Scripps Research Institute of Immunology.
-Minette gained her non-profit experience serving on the Board of the San Diego Mountain Biking Association.
-She currently works as the office manager in a chiropractic office.
-Her background in biology, massage therapy and holistic health care helps her manage the medical care for all the rescue dogs she works with.
-Minette also oversees and manages Surfers for Strays' remote volunteers, programs and many of the day-to-day decisions required for a small all-volunteer nonprofit to function.
+After graduating from UCSD, Minette worked as a scientist at the Scripps Research Institute of Immunology, then as a Holistic Health Care Practitioner on her own.
+She gained her non-profit experience on the Board of Directors for the San Diego Mountain Biking Association.
+She currently works as the office manager for a surfer/chiropractor.
+Her education in biology and holistic health care helps her manage the medical care for the Surfers for Strays rescue dogs.
+Minette also manages the SFS remote volunteers, SFS programs and oversees the daily activity for this busy nonprofit organization.
 She loves traveling to explore new destinations to mountain bike and surf.
 Surfers for Strays has become the perfect outlet for her energy and interests.

 Natalie Ritenour